 The British really like owning their own home.
 An Englishman’s home is his castle and all that (rather sexist nonsense).
 More than in most other European nations, Brits tend to take a mortgage and buy a place to call their very own.
 However, people in the UK are starting to spend their money on experiences rather than on possessions like cars, watches and clothes.
 In fact, 72% of young people in the UK say they prefer to spend money on experiences rather than material goods.
-They prefer splashing their cash on adventurous holidays, and visiting restaurants, cinemas and theatres.
+They prefer splashing their cash on adventurous holidays and visiting restaurants, cinemas and theatres.
 Brits don’t want stuff, they want memories.

 Holidays in the UK

 Ah, the English abroad.
 For many Europeans, this may conjure up loud, drunken teenagers staggering around a Greek island.
 We’re not all like that, I promise.
 The most popular holiday destination for Brits by far is Spain, with France coming a (not that close) second.
-The USA is also a top 5 holiday destination – shopping in New York or taking the kids to Disney World is a dream for many.
-Most Brits take between 3 and 4 holidays a year.
+The USA is also a top holiday destination – shopping in New York or taking the kids to Disney World is a dream for many.
+Most Brits take between three and four holidays a year.
 When Brits were asked about their biggest dreams, the most popular answer was to travel around the world.
 Taking their dream holiday came a close second.
 So Brits really love travelling.

 Emigration from the UK

 Many Brits dream of leaving the drizzly, grey UK behind and starting over somewhere new.
 The most popular destination for UK emigrants is Australia.
 Not really a surprise, considering Australia is basically the UK with a lot more sunshine.
 Other popular destinations are the USA, New Zealand and Canada.
 These countries are not dissimilar to the UK, so does that mean Brits are unadventurous?
-I’d say not.
+We’d say not.
 But we opt for comfort over effort, and moving to an English-speaking country is easy.
 Spain and France round out the top destinations for Brits to emigrate to.
 So we dream of warmer weather and more wide open spaces than our crowded isle allows.

 When do British people retire?